DaliaArchive/RubyJuniorNext/README.md

 Draw clear and nice to see [Wireframes](https://www.google.com/search?q=how+to+make+Wireframes&oq=how+to+make+Wireframes).
 Don't understimate the part of *nice to see*, you have to put attention to everything you do, to every step, this is an important mindset and a very good habit.
-And this start in how you massage your ideas.
+And this starts in how you massage your ideas.
 You don't need to use professional and expensive tools to do your wireframes, [pen and paper](https://www.google.com/search?tbm=isch&q=hand+drawn+wireframe) [are perfect](https://www.youtube.com/watch?v=cFRvRtA-gtU) for this task.